 Perhaps it was because the family was so large that some of Annie’s brothers and sisters moved far away from the area in which the Munday family had lived for centuries.
 Annie’s older brother Alfred went to Edinburgh before WW1, where he became an orchid specialist at the Royal Botanic Gardens.
 In 1911, her oldest (full) sister Sarah moved with her husband and two young children to Ontario, Canada.
 Annie’s oldest brother Will and his wife followed them there in 1913.
 In 1921, both families lived in Hamilton, Ontario.
 They must have reported back to family in England that life there was treating them well, because on 14 September 1923, Annie set sail for Canada as well.
 Her passenger declaration (which has just become available to me) shows that she was a cook, aged 27, and that she intended to remain permanently in Canada.
 Her objective was ‘to make my home’.

 Did Annie intend to try to get Walter to marry her?
-If so, was she unaware that Walter had quickly got married in November 1926, after responding to a newspaper ad from a lady looking for a husband (!) … and that Walter and his new wife had had a baby, a half-sister to Delia, in May 1927, only six months after the marriage and just three months after Delia was born?!
-According to family gossip, Walter may not have been the father of this ‘legitimate’ child, since his wife had reputedly placed the newspaper ad out of desperation, finding herself pregnant by her boss!
-Walter’s actions in marrying a woman, possibly pregnant by another man, rather than Annie, who was carrying his child, are impossible to explain.
+If so, was she unaware that Walter had quickly got married in November 1926, after he had posted a newspaper ad looking for a wife (!) … and that Walter had also had a baby daughter with his new wife, in May 1927 — only six months after the marriage and just three months after Delia was born?!
+According to family gossip, Walter may not have been the father of this ‘legitimate’ child, since his wife had reputedly answered the newspaper ad out of desperation, finding herself pregnant by her boss!
+Walter’s actions in marrying a woman, possibly pregnant by another man, rather than Annie, who was carrying his child, are impossible to fathom.

 We have several fragile newspaper clippings about this extraordinary event that must have been cut out by Annie.
 According to the articles, ‘Little Delia Munday’, ‘a young Hamilton lady’, was going to Aylesbury, Bucks, England to visit her aunt and uncle, Mr. & Mrs. A. Read.
 However, since her parents weren’t mentioned, and it was unprecedented for such a ‘tiny tot [to] travel alone’ to visit relations, I’m sure many people would have read between the lines, and guessed that she was an illegitimate child going to live with family in England.
 According to the articles in The Hamilton Spectator and Toronto Daily Star, Delia’s trip, ‘unaccompanied by relations or friends’, would break five records, as she would be ‘the youngest to book through the Heming Bros. [local steamship agent] office, the youngest to travel alone on the Cunard or any other line, the youngest Hamiltonian to cross the ocean unescorted, the youngest Canadian to leave these shores alone, and the youngest person to land in England unaccompanied by parents.’
 The previous youngest unaccompanied traveller had been three, and the ‘company steamship people do not encourage voyagers of such tender age as a year and a half.’

 At the end of the voyage, which would take about a week, Delia was to be met by her aunt and uncle, Charlotte and Arthur Read.
 Charlotte Louisa Read née Munday was Annie’s older sister by nine years.
 She and her husband, Arthur Goodgame Read, had been married since 1909 and apparently weren’t able to have their own children.
 When Delia joined them in 1928 they were in their early forties.
 This type of informal ‘open adoption’ between relations was not uncommon.
 Indeed, Annie’s sister Sarah had emigrated to Canada with her own child (Doll) and an adopted baby — her husband’s cousin, whose mother had died in childbirth.
 In Delia’s case, it allowed a childless couple to raise a child, a single mother to avoid stigma and financial crisis, and an illegitimate child to be raised in a more conventional and financially stable two-parent family.

 My granny always called Charlotte and Arthur ‘Auntie’ and ‘Uncle’, but they were like parents to her.
 However, her mother Annie continued to be closely involved in her life as well.
 I don’t know when Annie returned to England, but we have a charming photograph of them together, in which Delia looks about three-four.
 Delia also had lovely studio photographs taken with her aunt and uncle at around the same time.
 In my opinion, my granny looks shy and uncertain with her mother — understandable for a child who may not have seen her mother for months, or more.